tcollm/210-project-4/README.md

 git push -u origin main
 ```

-After these commands, you should have a copy of your starter code in your own repo and you can update **rsh.c** and **server.c** by completing the parts marked with "**TO DO:**".
+After these commands, you should have a copy of your starter code in your own repo and you can update **rsh.c** and **server.c** by completing the parts marked with "**TODO:**".
 You can compile the server by typing "make server" and compile the client by typing "make rsh".
 You can execute the following git commands to push your updates to your own repo:

 ```
 git add rsh.c